How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 Quick decision guide:

-• Audio only: Method 2 (Audio Hijack)
+• Audio only → Method 2 (Audio Hijack)

-• Can't install apps: Method 3 (Loom)
+• Can't install desktop apps → Method 3 (Loom)

-To be fair, BlackHole hasn't gone obsolete.
+In fairness, BlackHole hasn't gone obsolete.
 There are cases where it (or Loopback) is still the right pick:

-• Existing workflows that already depend on OBS + BlackHole
+• Existing workflows that already depend on OBS + BlackHole (rewiring is more work than maintaining)

 • Don't take notes mid-call — just talk

-• Templates let you customize the format
+• Templates let you customize the format per meeting type (1:1, sales call, internal sync)

 To recap:

-2. Just audio → Audio Hijack (GUI routing, $69)
+2. Audio only → Audio Hijack (GUI routing, $69 one-time)

 Qureco